ptribble/mvi/README.md

 MVI - Minimal Viable Illumos
 ============================

-These are some scripts I've used to build a minimal illumos iso capable of running a single application.
+These are some scripts I've used to build a minimal illumos image capable of running a single application.

 The scripts, particularly the paths embedded in them, are specific